Dino Danelli: The Rascals

 In late 1964, Danelli teamed with Cavaliere, Brigati, and a Canadian-born guitarist named Gene Cornish to form the Young Rascals.
 Cavaliere and Danelli traveled to Las Vegas in January 1963–1964 to back up singer Sandu Scott and her Scottys, but returned to NYC in February 1964.
 That month they debuted with the Young Rascals at the Choo Choo Club in Garfield, New Jersey.

 In addition to playing drums (before Cavaliere and Brigati began composing original music), Danelli and Cavaliere often scouted new repertory that the group could perform.
 In a 1988 interview, he cited their trips to record stores as yielding such songs as "Mustang Sally" and "Good Lovin'."
 He was with the Rascals for seven years (1965–1972) and performed on three No. 1 hits.

 After performing with Cavaliere and Cornish at the Atlantic Records 40th Anniversary concert on 14 May 1988, there was a short-lived Rascals reunion tour later that year without Brigati.
 All four original members came together to perform at their induction to the Rock and Roll Hall of Fame in 1997 and then once again on 24 April 2010, for the Kristen Ann Carr Fund dinner at the Tribeca Grill in Tribeca, New York City.

 He reunited with his bandmates.
 The Rascals appeared at the Capitol Theatre in Port Chester, New York, for six shows in December 2012 and for fifteen dates at the Richard Rogers Theatre on Broadway (April 15 – May 5, 2013).
 Their production, entitled 'Once Upon A Dream', toured North America (Toronto, Los Angeles, San Francisco, Phoenix, Chicago, Detroit, Rochester, and New York City).

 Bulldog and after

-Along with Cornish, Danelli formed the group Bulldog in 1972 and they produced two albums and the single "No" before disbanding in 1975.
+Along with Cornish, Danelli formed the group Bulldog in 1972 and they produced two albums ("Bulldog", Decca 1972 and "Smasher" Buddah 1974) and the 1972 hit single "No" before disbanding in 1975.
 Danelli joined the Leslie West Band for a short time along with bassist Busta Jones.
 Danelli and Cornish then joined the group Fotomaker in 1978 (initially with ex-Raspberries member Wally Bryson).
 By 1980, Danelli joined Steven Van Zandt as a member of Little Steven & The Disciples of Soul.

 In 1999, Danelli produced a series of tracks for New York singer-songwriter Roxanne Fontana, which were released as an album entitled Love Is Blue on Etoile Records.

 He was also a visual artist, and designed album covers for The Rascals and Little Steven & the Disciples of Soul.